ninlilizi/ApplyIccLut/README.md

 # ApplyIccLut

 A command-line tool for applying display calibration LUTs on Windows 11.
 Works around the Windows 11 bug where ICC profile LUTs (especially HDR) are not applied at boot.
+This tool specifically supports Windows 11 24H2.
+Existing similar tools stopped working on 24H2 and havn't been updated.

 ## The Problem